sorilee/sorilee.github.io/_posts/notes/2020-06-03-materials-on-logic-and-theorem-proving.md

 - This is a textbook for an introductory course on mathematical logic.
 I was taught logic by the second-named author with (an earlier version of) these notes.
 Suitable for advanced maths undergraduates.
-- Covers the basics of model theory (the model theory of first-order logic), proof theory and set theory.
+- Covers the basics of model theory, proof theory and set theory.
 - Book info: <https://www.springer.com/gp/book/9783319924137>

 **Johnstone's 'Notes on Logic and Set Theory'.**

 - This book is a succinct compilation of the fundamentals of mathematical logic.
   Suitable for advanced maths undergraduates.
-- Covers the basics of model theory (the model theory of first-order logic), computability theory (traditionally called recursion theory) and set theory.
+- Covers the basics of model theory, computability theory (traditionally called recursion theory) and set theory.
 - Book info: <https://www.cambridge.org/core/books/notes-on-logic-and-set-theory/A4D56347336629DBFC20710AF214B245>

 **Lambek and Scott's 'Introduction to higher-order categorical logic'.**

 - An important work that introduces the reader to the subject of categorical logic.
-One will be exposed to categories and type theories (simply typed lambda-calculus and many-sorted logic).
+One will be exposed to categories and type theories (simply typed lambda-calculus and many-sorted logic) along the way.
 - I'm inserting this one to the list, as my colleague specifically asked for preliminaries to homotopy type theory.
 Well, it's not a necesssary preliminary depending on what one wants, but unarguably a very useful one.